Lakers Vs. Knicks TV Info And Preview: Lonzo Ball Looks To Keep L.A. Rolling - Lakers Nation

 Ball’s backcourtmate Kentavious Caldwell-Pope, on the other hand, will look to maintain his hot shooting.
 The offseason acquistion has been on fire from deep in the Lakers’ last five games, hitting 39.3 percent of his triples on 5.6 attempts per game.

-They’ll try to do so against a two-pronged Knicks backcourt attack that includes Tim Hardaway Jr., who is averaging 17.8 points per game after getting paid over the summer.

-While Hardaway’s scoring attempts to tire out the Lakers on defense, Courtney Lee and rookie point guard Frank Nitilikina will look to make the team’s life difficult on offense for the Lakers.
+They’ll try to do so against a two-pronged Knicks backcourt attack that includes Courtney Lee and rookie point guard Frank Nitilikina will look to make the team’s life difficult on offense for the Lakers.

 Lee will likely start on whoever the Knicks deem as the biggest threat offensively, while Ntilikina has posted a defensive rating (points opponents score per 100 possession when he’s on the floor) of 103.7, the second-best of any guard playing consistent minutes on the Knicks behind Willy Hernangomez (103.4).